The Phonological Disorder Theory Janet Hatcher and Margaret J. Snowling

 Watch this video as an alternative to reading the page.

 The phonological disorder theory suggests that dyslexia affects a person's ability to represent the smallest units of speech sound (phonemes).
-The fact that the majority of dyslexic people show problems with short term verbal memory adds a great deal of weight to this argument (see evidence).
+The fact that the majority of dyslexic people show problems with short term verbal memory adds a great deal of weight to this argument (see bottom of page for evidence).

 However the phonological deficit is not an international effect.
 It is most prominent in languages with a great deal of irregularity of spelling, such as English.